-If you're using your sports watch just to track your distance and pace, you're missing out on a huge opportunity to improve your running.
+If you're using your running watch just to track your distance and pace, you're missing out on a huge opportunity to improve your running.

 Sports watches are packed with sensors and stats that can turn you into a better, faster and less injury-prone runner – it's just a case of understanding the data and using it to your benefit.
 But knowing how to interpret all that data can be tricky.

-If you've picked up a new Garmin watch like the Forerunner 235 or 630, or the insanely detailed Polar V800, you'll probably have noticed that there's a whole flood of new running metrics to wade through.
+If you've picked up a new Garmin watch like the Forerunner 945, Fenix 6, invested in the insanely detailed Polar Vantage V or even gone for a run-friendly smartwatch like the Apple Watch, you'll probably have noticed that there's a whole flood of shiny new running metrics to wade through.

-Here are ten clever smartwatch stats and what they mean for your PB.
+Here are ten running watch stats and what they mean for your PB.

 Cadence or foot strike rate is the number of steps per minute (SPM) you take.
 It's a vital stat for assessing the efficiency of your running form and thankfully is something that's relatively easy to improve once you're aware of it.

-Just like vertical oscillation, some running watches will use sensors in a heart rate chest strap to fire a SPM figure to your wrist, while older generations tend to pair up with a shoe pod.
+Just like vertical oscillation, some running watches offer cadence readings from the wrist or will use sensors in a heart rate chest strap to fire a SPM figure to your wrist.
+Older generations tend to pair up with a shoe pod too.

-A great way to work on your cadence is to find a 180BPM soundtrack for a shorter run and use the beats to quicken your strike rate.
-If you're struggling to find suitable music, we've found Spotify Running pretty useful.
+A great way to work on your cadence is to find a 170BPM soundtrack for a shorter run and use the beats to quicken your strike rate.

-For newer Garmin watches, you'll also notice a new Metronome feature that will play tones at a steady rhythm to help improve your cadence.
-To set it up, head into Activity Settings inside the Garmin Connect app and you'll be able to customise beats per minute, alert frequencies and metronome sounds.
+For newer Garmin and Polar watches, you'll also notice a Metronome feature that will play tones at a steady rhythm to help improve your cadence.

 Why is it important?
 Your maximum heart rate dictates the ranges for all the other zones in heart rate training.
 The more accurately you know your HR Max, the more accurate your sport zones, and accurate sport zones equal more effective workouts.